 Pikmin 3 is the third entry in Nintendo's Pikmin series and the first original Pikmin title after the two enhanced Wii ports of the two GameCube originals.
-It will be released on July 13 in Japan, July 26 in Europe and August 4, 2013 in North America.
+It was released on July 13 in Japan, July 26 in Europe and August 4, 2013 in North America.

 It has so far been revealed that the red, blue, yellow, white and purple Pikmin from previous games will return.
 There will also be a new species of Pikmin, the rock Pikmin, who can be used to break down objects too hard for other Pikmin to smash through.
 Some media outlets have also reported sightings of new pink, flying Pikmin.